storagebit/lfstool/README.md

 # lfstool
-Show users Lustre filesystem and pool resource utilisation in human readable format.
+Show users Lustre filesystem and pool resource utilization in a human-readable format.